Meissen porcelain: Figures

 Figurines had been produced under Böttger, when a small white figure of Augustus II the Strong was produced.
 Johann Joachim Kändler modelled many of the most famous figures, which were initially made for decorating the tables at grand meals, usually in white, replacing sugar sculptures.
 However, they soon became very popular as ornaments for living rooms and were cheaper than an entire table service, so available to a rather wider market, both in terms of geography and social class.
 Kändler soon had them brightly painted, increasing their attraction.

 Human figures were mostly courtiers, shepherds and shepherdesses (Dresden shepherdess is a proverbial term), commedia dell'arte characters, animals, personifications or "allegorical figures" (such the seasons, virtues, or continents) and figures in Chinese and Turkish costumes.
 As well as the pastoral fantasy shepherdesses there were also some more realistic figures of urban workers, based on print series of the street cries of Paris, London and other cities.
 In the 1750s a large series of miners was produced.
 The Meissen repertoire had a huge influence on other European porcelain factories, and the porcelain figure is a defining object for the Rococo.

 Kändler also produced a modello of Augustus III of Poland on a horse which was intended to be a life size statue for the city.
 There is an all white figure of the Triumph of Amphitrite in Berlin that is the only known figure signed by Kändler.

 A famous large group, or menagerie, of animal figures were ordered by Augustus for the Japanese Palace he was building in the 1720s.
 Kändler took the series over in 1733, and modelled most of the figures.
 These were often many times the size of most figures, and making them posed great technical problems.
 Nonetheless, when seen as a group they were a sight that astonished and impressed visitors.
 Smaller figures of animals, especially birds, were also very popular.

+In popular culture, The Porcelain Menagerie, a historical novel by Jillian Forsberg, features Johann Kändler as a central character and dramatizes the creation of the porcelain menagerie under Augustus II the Strong.

 The "Monkey Band" (Affenkapelle, lit. '"ape orchestra"'), are a comic group of figures of monkey musicians, and a larger excited conductor, all in fancy contemporary costumes.
-They were first modelled by Kändler and Reinicke in 1753-54, with a later set in the 1760s.
+They were first modelled by Kändler and Reinicke in 1753–1754, with a later set in the 1760s.
 They were copied by Chelsea porcelain and others.
 Such singerie were popular in various media.

+The Meissen Fountain is "the largest single Meissen porcelain figure group in existence", modelled by Kändler in the eighteen century.
+It depicts Amphitrite and Neptune.
+It is held at the Victoria and Albert Museum in London, United Kingdom.